coreboot/coreboot/Documentation/lessons/lesson2.md

 to click the next page arrow at the bottom a few times to find it.

-If you are using SSH keys, select **ssh** from the tabs under "Project coreboot" and run the clone with commit-msg hook command that's provided.
+If you are using SSH keys, select **ssh** from the tabs under "Project coreboot" and run the "clone with commit-msg hook" command that's provided.
 This should prompt you for your id_rsa passphrase, if you previously set one.

 If you are using HTTP, instead, select **http** from the tabs under "Project coreboot" and run the command that appears